SUPPORTING VICTIMS OF VIOLENCE AND DISASTER

 ...so that they can live independent, fulfilled lives.

 Open Doors brings practical support to widows, to orphans, to those displaced by violence or natural disaster.
-Worldwide, Open Doors served 879,000 persecuted Christians last year, through relief aid, livelihood support and community development projects.
+Worldwide, Open Doors served over 850,000 persecuted Christians last year, through relief aid, livelihood support and community development projects.

 - “Most organisations just distribute food and give people some money.
 They eat it, they spend it and it’s gone.
 This project offers long-term hope since it guarantees people’s salary for the future.
 And it has become self-sufficient, no new grants are needed to support this factory.” - Local church leader at a stone-cutting factory which employs Iraqi Christians.